Racism against African Americans: Citizenship and voting rights

-The Naturalization Act of 1790 set the first uniform rules for the granting of United States citizenship by naturalization, which limited naturalisation to "free white person[s]", thus excluding from citizenship Native Americans, indentured servants, slaves, free Blacks and later Asians.
+The Naturalization Act of 1790 set the first uniform rules for the granting of United States citizenship by naturalization, which limited naturalization to "free white person[s]", thus excluding from citizenship Native Americans, indentured servants, slaves, free Blacks, and later Asians.
 Citizenship and the lack of it had special impact on various legal and political rights, most notably suffrage rights at both the federal and state level, as well as the right to hold certain government offices, jury duty, military service, and many other activities, besides access to government assistance and services.
 The second Militia Act of 1792 also provided for the conscription of every "free able-bodied white male citizen".
-Tennessee's 1834 Constitution included a provision: “the free white men of this State have a right to Keep and bear arms for their common defense.”
+Tennessee's 1834 Constitution included a provision: "the free white men of this State have a right to Keep and bear arms for their common defense."

 Citizenship, however, did not guarantee any particular rights, such as the right to vote.
-Black Americans, for example, who gained formal US citizenship by 1870, were soon disenfranchised.
-For example, after 1890, less than 9,000 of Mississippi's 147,000 eligible African-American voters were registered to vote, or about 6%.
+Black Americans, for example, who gained formal U.S. citizenship by 1870, were soon disenfranchised.
+For instance, after 1890, less than 9,000 of Mississippi's 147,000 eligible African-American voters were registered to vote, or about 6%.
 Louisiana went from 130,000 registered African-American voters in 1896 to 1,342 in 1904 (about a 99% decrease).
 They were also subjected to Black Codes and discriminated against in the Southern states by Jim Crow laws.
 Voter suppression efforts around the country, though mainly motivated by political considerations, often effectively disproportionately affect African Americans and other minorities.
 In 2016, one in 13 African-Americans of voting age was disenfranchised, more than four times greater than that of non-African-Americans.
 Over 7.4% of adult African-Americans were disenfranchised compared to 1.8% of non-African-Americans.
 Felony disenfranchisement in Florida disqualifies over 10% of its citizens for life and over 23% of its African-American citizens.